statelyai/xstate/docs/guides/machines.md

 # Machines

+:::warning These XState v4 docs are no longer maintained

+XState v5 is out now!
+[Read more about XState v5](https://stately.ai/blog/2023-12-01-xstate-v5)

+🆕 Find more about [creating machines using XState](https://stately.ai/docs/machines#creating-a-state-machine) in our new docs.
+:::

 A state machine is a finite set of states that can transition to each other deterministically due to events.
 To learn more, read our [introduction to statecharts](./introduction-to-state-machines-and-statecharts/index.md).

-:::tip Check out our new docs!
-🆕 Find more about [creating machines using XState](https://stately.ai/docs/machines#creating-a-state-machine) in our new docs.
-:::

 ## Configuration